Install the default environment

 mainbranch is checked out. - All tests are passing, for the

 mainbranch.
-CHANGELOG.mdis up to date.- If appropriate (e.g. if you added some new task arguments, or if you modified some of their descriptions), update the JSON Schemas in the manifest via:
+CHANGELOG.mdis up to date.- If appropriate (e.g. if you added some new task arguments, or if you modified some of their descriptions), update the manifest via:

 Actual release¶